-(8) As a result of the Sono Bello 2023 Transaction that closed subsequent to December 31, 2022, there is no longer a reset to the Sono Bello Distributions.
+- (10) As a result of the Sono Bello 2023 Transaction, there is no longer a reset to the Sono Bello Distributions.
 The Sono Bello Convertible Preferred Equity of \$145 million is entitled to Distributions at an annual rate of 8.5%, payable quarterly.
 The Sono Bello Convertible Preferred Equity will also be entitled to a pro-rata share of common equity distributions on an as converted basis after giving effect to a quarter catch-up payment to the Sono Bello common equity holders.
 In addition, Alaris is entitled to an annual transaction fee of \$1.5 million, which is also payable quarterly.
 The annual Distribution and the transaction fee amounts total to \$13.83 million annually as outlined here as the "Current Annual Distribution".
-However, at the discretion of Sono Bello, the new preferred distribution may be satisfied by payment in-kind, rather than cash, and if satisfied by a
+However, at the discretion of Sono Bello, the new preferred distribution may be satisfied by payment in-kind, rather than cash, and if satisfied by a payment in-kind, then (i) the conversion price shall be adjusted and (ii) a pro rata portion of the quarterly transaction fee will be deferred until an exit event. - (11) As there is no longer a reset based on a performance metric for Sono Bello, there is no longer an annual % change to present for